0xAX/asm/content/asm_3.md

 	EXIT_CODE equ 0
 	;; ASCII code of the new line symbol ('\n')
 	NEW_LINE db 0xa
-	;; Error message that is printed in a case of not enough command line arguments WRONG_ARGC_MSG	db "Error: expected two command line argument", 0xa ;; Length of the WRONG_ARGC_MSG message
+	;; Error message that is printed in a case of not enough command-line arguments WRONG_ARGC_MSG	db "Error: expected two command-line arguments", 0xa ;; Length of the WRONG_ARGC_MSG message
 	WRONG_ARGC_MSG_LEN equ 42